Sustainability: The Future of Sustainable Fashion

 Let’s take a look:

-- Partnerships across industries: Two visible collaborations already on our radar include Stella McCartney and Parley For The Oceans, who have become partners.
+- Partnerships across industries: Two visible brand collaborations already on our radar include Stella McCartney and Parley For The Oceans, who have become partners.
 The UK fashion designer is currently using ocean plastics in her latest designs.

-Innovations to Save the Environment
+Circular Innovations to Save the Environment

-- Chitin Fibre: Produced from food waste, mainly the shells of crustaceans, this fibre is cheap and very versatile.
+- Chitin Fibre: Produced from food waste, mainly the shells of crustaceans, this sustainable fibre is cheap and very versatile.
 People use it in various manufacturing processes but haven’t produced fabric yet.

 31 Days of Daily Discounts on Eco-Fabrics: Celebrate Sustainability This August!